Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

 ### Package metadata discovery

 This inventory helped us discover several pieces that required our attention.
 One of them was the [`regro/libcfgraph` repository](https://github.com/regro/libcfgraph) which hosted 1M+ JSON payloads extracted from every artifact ever published in conda-forge.
-This repository was so massive that it was flagged by Github Support, who kindly asked us to shut it down; we hadn't even been able to clone it in Github Actions and had to resort to Circle CI which, for some reason, was able to fetch a shallow copy in...
+This repository was so massive that it was flagged by GitHub Support, who kindly asked us to shut it down; we hadn't even been able to clone it in GitHub Actions and had to resort to Circle CI which, for some reason, was able to fetch a shallow copy in...
 20-30 minutes!

 `libcfgraph`'s directory structure provided stable URLs to the metadata of every artifact (e.g. check this one for [conda 22.11.0](https://github.com/regro/libcfgraph/blob/master/artifacts/conda/conda-forge/linux-64/conda-22.11.0-py310hff52083_0.json)), which was really useful to debug recipe build failures related to missing or conflicting dependencies.
 If we had to shut it down, we needed a replacement!